Revision 18-0; Effective September 4, 2018

 State of Texas Access Reform (STAR) — STAR managed care program that operates under a federal waiver and primarily provides, arranges for, and coordinates preventive, primary, acute care, and pharmacy services for low-income families, children and pregnant women.

 STAR Health — The managed care program that operates under the Medicaid state plan and primarily serves:

 - children and youth in Texas Department of Family and Protective Services (DFPS) conservatorship;

 - young adults who voluntarily agree to continue in a foster care placement (if the state as conservator elects to place the child in managed care); and

 - young adults who are eligible for Medicaid as a result of their former foster care status through the month of their 21st birthday.

-STAR+PLUS Home and Community Based Services (HCBS) Program — Authority granted to the state of Texas to allow delivery of community-based LTSS to adults with disabilities over the age of 21.
-The STAR+PLUS program assist members to live in the community in lieu of an NF.
+STAR+PLUS Home and Community Based Services (HCBS) program — Authority granted to the state of Texas to allow delivery of community-based LTSS to adults with disabilities over the age of 21.
+The STAR+PLUS program assists members to live in the community in lieu of an NF.

 STAR+PLUS Program Specialist — The staff person responsible, along with MCCO, for STAR+PLUS policy development.

 State Plan — The agreement between the CMS and HHSC regarding the operation of the Texas Medicaid program, in accordance with the requirements of Title XIX of the Social Security Act.

 Supplemental Security Income (SSI) — A federal income supplement program funded by general tax revenues (not Social Security taxes) designed to help aged, blind and disabled people with little or no income by providing cash to meet basic needs for food, clothing and shelter.